 WHAT VEGETABLES ARE IN VEGETABLE STRUDEL?

-Since grocery shopping is a bit challenging these days, planning a meal is similar to a bad episode of Chopped.
-Instead of choosing what vegetables I plan to put in my recipes is dependent on what vegetables are available on the shelves.
+Since grocery shopping is a bit challenging these days, planning a meal reminds me of a bad episode of Chopped.
+These days, instead of choosing what vegetables I plan to put in my recipes, it all depends on the available vegetables on the shelves.

-To make sure you don't overcook your vegetables cook the vegetables in stages.
-It is also important to remember you will technically be cooking the vegetables twice, once sauteed in a pan and then again when the vegetable strudel is baked.
+To avoid overcooking the vegetables, cook the vegetables in stages.
+It is also important to remember you will technically be cooking the vegetables twice, once sauteed in a pan and then a second time when the vegetable strudel is baked.

 For instance, use vegetable broth instead of cooking with oil; if you don't have vegetable broth, water also works well.